Ex3i/Alx-system_engineering-devops/0x02-shell_redirections/README.md

-displays the third line of the file iacta.
-Best school
-wrute a script thst duplicates the last line if the file iacta
+Write a script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it